1. Learn

 Changes to our advice on tag sizes

 We originally wrote this article back in 2014.
 At the time, the number of phones that had NFC was limited and no iPhone could scan an NFC tag.
 Technology has moved on, not just with the NFC chips in the tags but also in the phones.
 In the past, we might have recommended that you use a tag no larger than 40mm.
 There are now many phones that transmit enough power to get a good performance increase on tags much larger than this.
-To that extent, we would now consider that a credit card size tag is large as you should go.
+To that extent, we would now consider that a 48x78mm label is large as you should go.

 However, smaller tags such as a 29mm or a 38mm tag also provide a strong scan performance and if you don't have the space, you'll have no problems in the vast majority of use cases.